DigitalPhonetics/IMS-Toucan/README.md

 --wandb_resume_id <the id of the run you want to resume, if you are using weights&biases (you can find the id in the URL of the run)>
 ```

 After every epoch, some logs will be written to the console.
-If the loss becomes NaN, you'll need to use a smaller
+If you get cuda out of memory errors, you need to decrease
-learning rate or more warmup steps in the arguments of the call to the training_loop in the pipeline you are running.
+the batchsize in the arguments of the call to the training_loop in the pipeline you are running.
+Try decreasing the

-If you get cuda out of memory errors, you need to decrease the batchsize in the arguments of the call to the
-training_loop in the pipeline you are running.
-Try decreasing the batchsize in small steps until you get no more out of
+batchsize in small steps until you get no more out of cuda memory errors.
-cuda memory errors.
-Decreasing the batchsize may also require you to use a smaller learning rate.
-The use of GroupNorm
-should make it so that the training remains mostly stable.

-Speaking of plots: in the directory you specified for saving model's checkpoint files and self-explanatory visualization
+In the directory you specified for saving, checkpoint files and spectrogram visualization
 data will appear.
 Since the checkpoints are quite big, only the five most recent ones will be kept.
 The amount of
-training steps highly depends on the data you are using, but 1,000,000 is usually pretty good for Avocodo and 200,000 is
+training steps highly depends on the data you are using and whether you're finetuning from a pretrained checkpoint or
-pretty good for FastSpeech 2.
+training from scratch.
 The fewer data you have, the fewer steps you should take to prevent overfitting issues.
 If
 you want to stop earlier, just kill the process, since everything is daemonic all the child-processes should die with
 it.
 In case there are some ghost-processes left behind, you can use the following command to find them and kill them
 manually.